History Of Prague Castle: A Historical Overview

 Prague Castle complex is packed with a plethora of brilliant architectural marvels, including halls, palaces, churches, and gardens.
 According to the rich Prague Castle history, many buildings in the complex have undergone multiple renovations, though the castle still retains the prime architectural designs of the bygone times.
 The castle leaves visitors spellbound with its beautiful combination of Gothic, Renaissance, and Baroque-style architectural elements.

-As per Prague Castle historical facts, the first walled building to be established in the castle complex was the Church of the Virgin Mary.
+As per Prague Castle facts, the first walled building to be established in the castle complex was the Church of the Virgin Mary.
 This was followed by other important buildings, with most of them being constructed between the 10th and 16th centuries.
 The other significant churches in the complex include St. George’s Basilica and St. Vitus Cathedral.
 The complex is also packed with majestic palaces with the oldest being the Old Royal Palace.
 A plethora of lush gardens adorn the castle complex, with the Italian Renaissance-style Royal Garden of Prague Castle being the most beautiful and popular.

 Historical Buildings Of Prague Castle